bagder/uncurled/start/contributing.md

 comments is a necessary step.
 Be humble, follow advice, iterate, send updated versions.

+Be patient when waiting for reviews and feedback on your work.
+The maintainers of the projects are often volunteers and working on this in their spare time and through coffe breaks.
+Allow them ample time before you send reminders.

 ## Dive

 When your first contribution has been accepted/merged there is nothing